 One of the unique components of deer antler velvet is insulin-like growth factor 1 (IGF-1).
 IGF-1 is responsible for the rapid growth of a deer’s antlers (which have a large cartilage component), so it makes sense that it can also promote cartilage growth and help with joint repair.
 Plus, deer antler velvet is chock full of other joint-support ingredients such as omega-3 fatty acids, hyaluronic acid, glycosaminoglycans, chondroitin sulfate, and glucosamine.

-- Reduce pain and inflammation of the joint
+- Reducing pain and inflammation of the joint

-- Promote tissue health and healing of tendons and ligaments
+- Promoting tissue health and healing of tendons and ligaments

 #3.
 Omega-3 fatty acids